SILVANET MESH GATEWAY

 The patent-pending architecture uses a multi-hop mesh network of Gateways interconnected with LoRa and each serving as a standard LoRaWAN gateway to Silvanet Wildfire Sensors and third party sensors.

-The solar-powered Mesh Gateways are placed in the forest, forming a LoRaWAN mesh network with a typical distance of 2-6 km depending on the topology and physical placement of the Mesh Gateways.
+The solar-powered Mesh Gateways are placed in the forest, forming a LoRaWAN meshed IoT network with a typical distance of 2-3 km depending on topology and gateway placement.

 It does not require direct 4G/LTE radio or Ethernet connectivity which ensures low power consumption supported by the built-in solar panel.